-Analysis | The Biden administration’s struggles on its border message echoes what happened on schools
+Analysis | The Biden administration finally lands on the obvious border message

 It was pretty evident what had happened.
 The pressure from teacher’s groups — a big ally of the Democratic Party and key player in the reopening process — made this a fraught exercise.
 But for President Biden, who pledged to base decisions on the science and not politics, it sure took the White House a while to embrace the CDC’s scientific conclusion.

-In recent weeks, a similar thing has happened the issues at the southern border.
+In recent weeks, a similar thing has happened with the issues at the southern border.

 Twice this month, Homeland Security Secretary Alejandro Mayorkas addressed the surge of migrants by telling them, “Don’t come now.”

 The “now” part of that was a shift from how even the last Democratic administration addressed a similar border surge.
-When unaccompanied minors were flooding to the border in 2014, Barack Obama told them not to come, period, and that they would be sent back if they did.
+When unaccompanied minors were flooding to the border in 2014, President Barack Obama told them not to come, period, and that they would be sent back if they did.

 Mayorkas made clear each time he said this that it wasn’t just a wayward “now” that he attached to his plea.
 He instead indicated that this was indeed the administration’s line — that he was pleading for time rather than would-be migrants to change their plans completely.